Satisfy Your Sweet Tooth the Healthy Way

 - Make sure that the mixture is smooth and combined, then add in the salt and vanilla.

-- Pour that mixture into the baking pan and then add in the hazelnuts.
-Sprinkle the roasted hazelnuts over the chocolate.
+- Pour that mixture into the baking pan and then sprinkle the roasted hazelnuts over the chocolate.
 You can also add dried cherries.

 - Cool the mixture in the refrigerator for two hours, and then once the bars have hardened, take them out and then you break them into pieces.
 You can serve them or you can save them.
 They are very delicious!